HOME

 AUSTRIA, 1997, for the 4th centenary of the death of St. Peter Canisius, SJ

-AUSTRIA, 2005, show cancel for the 80th anniversary of the canonization of Canisius Albrecht V, duke of Bavaria, sent Canisius to Straubing in 1558 since there was no priest there.
-He offered services at the Carmel Chapel and the Basilica of St. James.
-Canisius is shown preaching before the gates of Straubing, an image from the 1903 stained glass of the Basilica.
+Albrecht V, Duke of Bavaria, sent Canisius to Straubing in 1558 since there was no priest there.
+Canisius had his residence there in the Carmelite cloister and offered services at the Carmel chapel and the Basilica of St. James three to four times a week.
+In this special cancel Canisius is shown preaching before the gates of Straubing to the citizens of the city, an image from a 1903 stained glass window in the Basilica of St. James.

 NEXT